The Overarching Vision

 The Redevelopment of Bulbeck Road is phase one of this largescale regeneration plan for Havant town centre. £1.65 million of grant funding was secured from the Department for Levelling Up & Communities (DHLUC) from the Brownfield Land Release Fund 2 (BLRF2) in November 2022.
 The funding will allow the council to initiate plans to redevelop the Bulbeck Road car park site.
 The underused car park will be demolished, and the site prepared for subsequent development for residential use.
 The project will address the aspirations of the council by bringing forward more housing whilst also kickstarting regeneration of the town centre.
 The final form of the housing provided is yet to be determined, but indicative modelling has proved the site capable of providing 91 high quality town centre homes.

-The Council recognises that physical regeneration of this scale will take years to come to fruition and that we need to be proactive in supporting our town centre now.
-Havant Town Centre was one of 68 areas selected to receive support from the High Streets Task Force in February 2022.
-The initial visit took place in March 2023, with the task force undertaking a diagnostic assessment of the town centre, looking at the challenges and opportunities and making some suggestions to help the Council move forward to unlock its potential and improve the retail and leisure offer in the town.
+The council appreciates that large scale physical regeneration takes years to come to fruition and that we need to be proactive in supporting our town centre now.
+Havant town centre was one of 68 areas selected to receive support from the High Streets Task Force in February 2022.
+An initial visit took place in March 2023, with the task force undertaking a diagnostic assessment of the town centre, looking at the challenges and opportunities and making some suggestions to help the council move forward to unlock its potential and improve the retail and leisure offer in the town.